tikaradate/chip8/README.md

-This project has the objective of learning Rust, emulators, albeit a simple one, and some SDL.
+This project has the objective of learning Rust, emulation, albeit a simple example, and a bit of ~~SDL~~(turns out SDL is too ambitious for this little project) ggez.